 The Darkness before Dawn: Understanding the Suicidal Urge

-The TALK lifeline is available in the US; if you’re in another country, the International Association for Suicide Prevention has a list of crisis centers and suicide prevention centers throughout the world.
+The 988 lifeline is available in the US; if you’re in another country, the International Association for Suicide Prevention has a list of crisis centers and suicide prevention centers throughout the world.

 Looking at suicidal urges empathically

 Suicidal feelings have a range from soft to intense, but if you’re feeling any level of suicidal urges right now, don’t feel as if you have to wait until you’re in the throes of torment to reach out for help.